Fund my business: 6 ways to get started

 Here are five different potential sources of funding for your business, as well as their benefits and drawbacks.

-You could pay for all your initial business costs out of your own pocket.
+You could pay for all your initial business costs out of your own pocket, which is also known as ‘bootstrapping’.

 - You have total control of your money and your business.